#Winter Climbing Week – 5 Day Residential Course

 Equipment and clothing selection and correct usage

-Safe and effective use of winter boots, crampons and ice axe in a variety of terrain, weather and snow conditions
+Safe and effective use of winter boots, crampons and ice axe in a variety of increasingly complex terrain, weather and snow conditions

 1 axe or 2 – “Mountaineering” or “Climbing”?